 Why are people surprised?

-Anyone who has invested in the stock market for any period of time should know that markets go down from time to time.
+Anyone who has invested in the stock market for any period of time should know that stock markets go down from time to time.
 In other words, what is happening with the stock market is a normal occurrence.
-Markets have always gone through cycles and will continue to go through cycles.
-The good news is for every year the market goes down, the market spends four times as much time going up.
-For every downturn (like the one we are seeing today), the market always reaches a new high in the future.
-Pullbacks are a necessary evil in stock market investing.
+Markets have always gone through cycles and will forever continue to go through cycles.
+The good news is for every year the market goes down, the market on average spends four times as much time going up.
+The good news is for every downturn (like the one we are seeing today), the markets always reach new highs in the future.
+Unfortunately, pullbacks are a necessary evil in stock market investing.

 Should people be concerned about what is happening?

 Whether people should or should not be concerned, the reality is they will be concerned.
 Why?
 Because investing is emotional.
 It’s human nature to be concerned.
 Especially when everywhere you turn, you see the bad news.
 Here’s some recent headlines: